Infrared Quantum Electrodynamics and the Rayleigh-Jeans Physics: Planck distribution for IR-QED clouds and its Rayleigh--Jeans limit

 where the first term encodes the leading Berry connection of IR–QED and the subsequent terms $\Delta\Phi_a^{\,(2)},\ldots$ represent higher–order adiabatic corrections to the phase \cite{Berry2}.
 Thus $F_a$ is finite, sector–dependent, and fixed by the geometric (adiabatic–Berry) structure of the infrared theory.

 Although the fundamental constituents of each cloud are fermionic, the collective infrared excitations behave effectively as bosonic modes.
-This follows from integrating out the fast fermionic degrees of freedom: the resulting infrared functional determinant produces a quadratic effective action for the soft gauge sector, whose normal modes satisfy Bose--Einstein statistics.
-Hence, the integer $n_{\mathbf{k},a}=0,1,2,\ldots$ counts quanta of the coherent \emph{cloud field}, not of the elementary photon field.
+This follows from integrating out the fast fermionic degrees of freedom: the resulting infrared functional determinant produces a quadratic effective action for the soft gauge sector, whose normal modes satisfy Bose--Einstein statistics. {In other words, the Bose--Einstein distribution arises at the level of the effective infrared theory: after integrating out fermions in the adiabatic regime, the cloud sector is governed by a quadratic (Gaussian) action, so that the normal modes behave as harmonic oscillators.
+The integer occupation number therefore counts quanta of the collective cloud mode, not of a bare photon field.} Hence, the integer $n_{\mathbf{k},a}=0,1,2,\ldots$ counts quanta of the coherent \emph{cloud field}, not of the elementary photon field.
 The effective Hamiltonian therefore describes a set of harmonic modes labeled by $(\mathbf{k},a)$, with energies